This PDF is the current document as it appeared on Public Inspection on 07/02/2014 at 08:45 am.

 - Partial Credit = Percent credit for which a smaller PPA is eligible.

-Maryland OREC Order is an order issued by the Maryland PSC approving a qualifying offshore wind project and establishing an OREC pricing schedule, pursuant to Md.
-Public Utilities Code Ann. § 7-704.1.
+Maryland OREC Order is an order issued by the Maryland PSC approving a qualifying offshore wind project and establishing an OREC pricing schedule, pursuant to Public Utilities Article § 7-704.1 of the Maryland Code Annotated.
+If the panel determines a bidder has been issued a Maryland OREC Order, it will be eligible for the entire 25% credit.

 Non-Monetary Auction Procedures